umbraco/UmbracoDocs/Contribute/index.md

 ## [Style guide](Style-Guide/index.md)

-We have a few rules to follow when writing documentation, don't worry they are quite easy to follow and we have some tools you can use to help.
+We have a few rules to follow when writing documentation and we have some tools you can use to help.

 ## [Format, naming conventions and files](Markdown-Conventions)